A shift in working patterns implies a changed information risk landscape

 One step further: a global Cybersecurity focused assessment

-So which kind of assessment to choose really depends on your organization’s actual Cybersecurity objectives.
+The kind of assessment to choose really depends on your organization’s actual Cybersecurity objectives.

 The challenges of Work-From-Home and Cloud Services are not going to disappear.
 There are Compliance challenges (e.g business and private data protection, Bring Your Own Device (BYOD), outsourcing to cloud service providers, …).
 And there are cybercrime challenges (e.g inexperience with remote working, crime and fraud are going to increase dramatically in the upcoming economic recession, …).
 Both should be considered in your Cybersecurity program.
-Therefore, the recommended approach is to build your Cybersecurity program on a both maturity-based and a risk-based assessment.
+Therefore, the recommended approach is to build your Cybersecurity program on both maturity-based and a risk-based assessment.

 Written by Sébastien Wagner – CISO at Excellium Services